Monday, October 27, 2025

 I did chat briefly with a couple of other bathers.

-Today is our final pork stop.
+Today is our final port stop.
 And Mykonos is a gorgeous place.
 There are historical places, museums that we missed, and lots of twisty tourney tiny trails between the houses and businesses that were fascinating to walk among.

 Mike celebrated his birthday on lovely Mykonos with-- what else?
 Ice Cream!